A Short History of the Arms of Trinity College School, Port Hope, Ontario

 Two details should be noted: although the original arms of Bethune show three hollow diamonds, or mascles, over the years those diamonds were filled in in the TCS coat of arms.
 It was decided to continue using solid diamonds, or lozenges, in Bishop Bethune’s posthumous arms.
 Also, while the border around the arms of Trinity College is gold, the border around the arms of TCS is white, to indicate that a different sort of relationship exists between Bethune and TCS than the relationship between Strachan and Trinity College.

 And speaking of colour, the arms of TCS are properly blue.
 The Toronto diocesan arms are blue, and the original Bethune arms feature gold diamonds on a blue background.
 The new, combined Bethune-Balfour arms have a black otter’s head on a white chevron on a blue field, between three gold diamonds.
 People might see this colour scheme as unfortunate, because the school colours are maroon and black, but it does not need to be.
 Maroon and black are actually TCS’s sports colours, and there is no reason why the school cannot have different corporate, or heraldic, colours.
-This situation occurs fairly often: the flags of Australia, New Zealand and the Netherlands are all coloured red, white and blue, and yet the sporting colours of those countries are, respectively, gold, black, and orange.
+This situation occurs fairly often: the flags of Australia and New Zealand are red, white, blue, while their sports colours are, respectively, gold and black.

 Closer to home, the colour of both sides of the Trinity College coat of arms is also blue, but the sporting and “undergraduate” College colours have always been red and black.
 Searching for absolute uniformity in identifying colours is misguided – and the reason why it is wrong for TCS to continue to show its new coat of arms with a maroon background, as it does in several places.